Brussels: French and Flemish communities

 The French Community and the Flemish Community exercise their powers in Brussels through two community-specific public authorities: the French Community Commission (Commission communautaire française or COCOF) and the Flemish Community Commission (Vlaamse Gemeenschapscommissie or VGC).
-These two bodies each have an assembly composed of the members of each linguistic group of the Parliament of the Brussels-Capital Region.
-They also have a board composed of the ministers and secretaries of state of each linguistic group in the Government of the Brussels-Capital Region.
+These two bodies each have an assembly composed of the members from each linguistic group in the Parliament of the Brussels-Capital Region.
+They also have a board composed of the ministers and secretaries of state from each linguistic group in the Government of the Brussels-Capital Region.

-The French Community Commission also has another capacity: some legislative powers of the French Community have been devolved to the Walloon Region (for the French language area of Belgium) and to the French Community Commission (for the bilingual language area).
+The French Community Commission also has another capacity: some of the French Community's legislative powers have been devolved to the Walloon Region (for the French language area of Belgium) and to the French Community Commission (for the bilingual language area).
 The Flemish Community, however, did the opposite; it merged the Flemish Region into the Flemish Community.
-This is related to different conceptions in the two communities, one focusing more on the Communities and the other more on the Regions, causing an asymmetrical federalism.
+This is related the two linguistic groups having different conceptions, with one focusing more on the Communities and the other more on the Regions, causing an asymmetrical federalism.
 Because of this devolution, the French Community Commission can enact decrees, which are legislative acts.

 Common Community Commission

 A bi-communitarian public authority, the Common Community Commission (Commission communautaire commune, COCOM, Gemeenschappelijke Gemeenschapscommissie, GGC) also exists.
-Its assembly is composed of the members of the regional parliament, and its board are the ministers—not the secretaries of state—of the region, with the minister-president not having the right to vote.
+Its assembly is composed of the members of the regional parliament, and its board are the region's ministers—not the secretaries of state—with the minister-president not having the right to vote.
 This commission has two capacities: it is a decentralised administrative public body, responsible for implementing cultural policies of common interest.
 It can give subsidies and enact by-laws.
-In another capacity, it can also enact ordinances, which have equal status as a national legislative act, in the field of the welfare powers of the communities: in the Brussels-Capital Region, both the French Community and the Flemish Community can exercise powers in the field of welfare, but only in regard to institutions that are unilingual (for example, a private French-speaking retirement home or the Dutch-speaking hospital of the Vrije Universiteit Brussel).
+Additionally, it can also enact ordinances, which have equal status as a national legislative act, in the field of community welfare: in the Brussels-Capital Region, both the French Community and the Flemish Community can exercise powers in the field of welfare, but only in regard to institutions that are unilingual (for example, a private French-speaking retirement home or the Dutch-speaking hospital of the Vrije Universiteit Brussel).
 The Common Community Commission is responsible for policies aiming directly at private persons or at bilingual institutions (for example, the centres for social welfare of the 19 municipalities).
 Its ordinances have to be enacted with a majority in both linguistic groups.
 Failing such a majority, a new vote can be held, where a majority of at least one third in each linguistic group is sufficient.